tethysplatform/tethys/docs/tutorials/google_earth_engine/vis_gee_layers.rst

 3. Create Endpoint for Getting Map Images
 =========================================

-In this step we'll create a new endpoint that we can used to call the ``get_image_collection_asset`` function from the client-side of the application.
+In this step you'll create a new endpoint that can be used to call the ``get_image_collection_asset`` function from the client-side of the application.

 1. Add a new controller called ``get_image_collection`` to :file:`controllers.py`: